Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 ### Prepare a system prompt

 Now let's provide our agent with a system prompt.
 This is the most important part of any AI assistant, as it defines it's general behavior.
-For this tutorial we will use a predefined prompt, but generally we recommend checking out our [Prompting Guide](../user_guide/prompting_guide.md).
+For this tutorial, we'll use our pre-prepared prompt, but we generally recommend checking out our [Prompting Guide](../user_guide/prompting_guide.md).

-1. Familiarize yourself with the prompt below and copy it to the clipboard:
+1. Familiarize yourself with the prompt below and copy it to clipboard:

     ```md
     # Personality